 Ed has published widely on the ethical and legal issues that arise in the provision or non-provision of medical interventions for intersex and gender diverse children and adolescents.
-Ed has also presented his work at many international clinical conferences, as well as being part of international research collaborations between the University of Manchester and the University of Melbourne.
+Ed has also presented his work at many international clinical conferences, as well as being part of international research collaborations.

 Ed maintains an active interest in, and has published on, children's experiences of healthcare, focussing on children's rights, decision-making and clinical holding.
-Ed has worked with, and remains part of, international research collaboration projects using both theoretical, legal and empirical approaches to develop publications, pragmatic guidance and resources for healthcare professionals, young people and their families.
+Ed has worked with, and remains part of, research projects using both theoretical, legal and empirical approaches to develop publications, pragmatic guidance and resources for healthcare professionals,researchers, young people and their families.

 Ed has extensive teaching and student support experience, obtaining a Postgraduate Certificate in Teaching and Learning in Higher Education and Fellowship of the Higher Education Academy in 2015.
-Ed focusses his teaching on undergraduate and postgraduate medical law and ethics modules, alongside supporting children's rights modules.
+Ed teaches on undergraduate and postgraduate medical law and ethics modules.
 Ed also supervises postgraduate research within his areas of expertise.